 The Group's management has been continuously monitoring the potential short-, medium- and long-term implications of Covid-19 on its consolidated financial statements and considers that these measures will not have an impact on the continuity and development of the operations of the Company and its subsidiaries because the mining activity is within the group of permitted economic activities.
 Also, on May 5, 2023, the WHO lifted the international emergency for the COVID-19 pandemic, which had been declared since January 30, 2020, due to the significant reduction in severe cases and deaths globally.
+As a result, the state of Health Emergency in Peru was concluded by Supreme Decree N°003-2023-SA.

-(d) Temporary stoppage and restart of operations at San Rafael Mining Unit In mid-January 2023, the Peruvian government declared a State of Emergency in certain regions of the country for a period of 30 days, in order to contain the mobilizations, road blockades and social conflicts that occurred in these regions and that originated sensitive events, added in some cases to the regular impediment of trade and the continuity of productive activities in the area, one of the most affected regions being the Puno Region.
+(d) Temporary stoppage and restart of operations at San Rafael Mining Unit

+In mid-January 2023, the Peruvian government declared a State of Emergency in certain regions of the country for a period of 30 days, in order to contain the mobilizations, road blockades and social conflicts that occurred in these regions and that originated sensitive events, added in some cases to the regular impediment of trade and the continuity of productive activities in the area, one of the most affected regions being the Puno Region.

 In line with the regional mourning decreed as a result of these events and in order to safeguard the integrity of employees and its facilities, the Company decided to temporarily stop operations at the San Rafael Mining Unit as of January 12, 2023.